Heroic Old-School Roleplaying

 • If the attacker is within 5 feet, any attack that hits is a critical hit.

-• Optionally, the referee may rule that a paralyzed creature can be instantly killed (ex: slitting its throat).
+• Optionally, the GM may rule that a paralyzed creature can be instantly killed (ex: slitting its throat).

 Petrified